Top 25+ JavaScript Interview Questions You Must Prepare in 2022

 When using the Deferred, scripts would delay execution of the script until the HTML parser is operating.
 It decreases the web pages’ loading time and they get showcased faster.

-29. What are the different functional components in JavaScript?
+28. What are the different functional components in JavaScript?

 Ans.
 Functional components are important topics covered in a javascript Course.
 Two types of functional components in JavaScript are –First-class functions and nested functions.

 i.
 First-class functions: These functions in JavaScript are used as first-class objects.
-Usually, this means that such functions can be passed in form of arguments to other functions.
+Usually, this means that such functions can be passed in the form of arguments to other functions.
 Moreover, they are returned as values from other functions or assigned to variables, or they can be saved in data structures.

 ii.
 Nested functions: Those functions that are defined within other functions are termed Nested functions.
 Whenever the main function is invoked, nested functions are called.

-30. What are the different ways to access the HTML elements in JavaScript?
+29. What are the different ways to access the HTML elements in JavaScript?

 Ans.
 The following DOM Methods are used to capture the HTML element and manipulate it.

-1. getElementById('idname') - > This function is used to select the HTML element based on ID property of the HTML element.
+1. getElementById('idname') - > This function is used to select the HTML element based on the ID property of the HTML element.

 <!DOCTYPE html>